kklimonda/neutron/doc/source/policies/bugs.rst

 Finally, the PTL will work with the deputy to produce a brief summary of the issues of the week to be shared with the larger team during the weekly IRC meeting and tracked in the meeting notes.
-If for some reason the deputy is not going to attend the team meeting to report, the deputy should consider sending a brief report to the openstack-dev@ mailing list in advance of the meeting.

 Getting Ready to Serve as the Neutron Bug Deputy